SRAHEJA86/bsa-skill-management/README.md

-# bsa-skill-management
+# bsa-tracking-application
-Tracking app to track skill that people have
+Tracking application is to track skill that people have

 BSATrackingApplication has been built using JAVA 8,Spring boot (2.5.2),Spring security, microservices,in-built H2 database as the backend.